-- 1. Identification of all resident members of the household; - Education characteristics of the household. - 3.
+- 1. Demographic characteristics including identification of all resident members of the household; - 2.
+Education characteristics; - 3.
 Determination of those employed and unemployed making up the labour force and those who are not members of the labour force; - 4.
-Information on those employed--broken into two parts, single and multiple job holders: - 5A.
-Information on those unemployed but actively seeking work; and - 5B.
-Information on those who are unemployed and not members of the labour force. - 6.
-Information pertaining to expenditure and remittances. - 7.
-Information on small business in the informal sector.
+Information on those employed; - 5.
+Information on those unemployed but actively seeking work; - 6.
+Information on those who are unemployed and not members of the labour force; - 7.
+Information pertaining to expenses and remittances; - 8.
+Information on dwellings;

-Section 1, 2 and 6 will be completed for ALL resident members of the household (including children).
-Section 3 will be completed for ALL those members of the household 15 YEARS OF AGE AND OVER.
-Section 4, 5A OR 5B will be completed for those 15 years of age and over depending upon which part is appropriate.
-Consequently no respondent will be asked all 56 questions on the questionnaire.
+Section 1 and 7 will be completed for ALL resident members of the household (including children).
+Section 2 and 3 will be completed for ALL those members of the household 15 YEARS OF AGE AND OVER.
+Section 4, 5 OR 6 will be completed for those 15 years of age and over depending upon which part is appropriate.
+Consequently no respondent will be asked all questions on the questionnaire.
 Instead both the number and the sequence of questions will be determined by the response to individual items.
-As a result, respondents 15 years and older will answer, on average, about 28 questions.